f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/xc-console-demo-guide.rst

 * Click Save and Exit.
 * Click on Apply in Actions column.
 * Wait for the apply process to complete and the status to change to Applied.

+Step 5: Create origin pool and HTTP LB in F5XC console
+****************************************************************
+If you have created Kubernetes Cluster in Step 3, let us create service discovery object first before configuring origin pool and load balancer.
+Service discovery part can be skipped if application is deployed in Virtual Machine.

+**Create service discovery object**

+i.
+Navigate to "Multi-Cloud App Connect" from homepage. ii.
+Select "Manage > Service Discoveries" and Click on "Add Discovery" iii.
+Provide a name, select vnet site created in step 4 and select network type as "Site Local Network" iv.
+Select Discovery Method as "K8S Discovery Configuration"
+v.
+Select Kubernetes Credentials as Kubeconfig, and add the Kubeconfig file of AKS Cluster created in Step 3, Apply the changes.

+**Configure HTTP Load Balancer and Origin Pool**

+* Select Manage > Load Balancers > HTTP Load Balancers and click Add HTTP Load Balancer
+* Enter a name for the new load balancer.
+Optionally, select a label and enter a description.
+* In the Domains field, enter a domain name
+* From the Load Balancer Type drop-down menu, select HTTP
+* In the Origins section, click Add Item to create an origin pool.
+* In the origin pool field dropdown, click Add Item
+* Enter name, in origin server section click Add Item
+* Select “K8s Service Name of Origin Server on given Sites”:
+* Add the service name of frontend microservice as "frontend.default"
+* Select the Azure Vnet site created in Step 6
+* Select Network on the site as "Outside Network"
+* In Origin server port add port number "80" of the discovered frontend service , Click continue and then Apply.